broadinstitute/gnomad-browser/deploy/docs/NewDeployment.md

 ### Create ingress

-- Create NodePort services for browser and reads, certificate, and Ingress.
+- Create NodePort services for browser and reads, Ingress, and FrontendConfig.

-  The SSL certificate can only be provisioned after DNS records for gnomad.broadinstitute.org are configured to point to the load balancer's IP address.
+  The SSL certificate created by `deployctl setup` will only be provisioned after DNS records for gnomad.broadinstitute.org are configured to point to the load balancer's IP address.

   See https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs for more information.